anon-blue/anon.blue/README.txt

 as crazy once.
 They locked me in a room.
 A rubber room.
 A rubber room with rats.
  And rats make me crazy.
 Crazy?
 I was crazy once.
 They locked me in a room.
 A ru bber room.
 A rubber room with rats.
 And rats make me crazy.
 Crazy?
 I was crazy o nce.
 They locked me in a room.
-A rubber roomJ<YF78 Fac Fac DFasFac Fascinating..
-...........................................................asdsadasdasdsaasdasds
-adasdasdasdddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd
-dddddddddddddddddd.......................................fggyyuhcrr5678ijbbtrr55
-8iihhbvh...........................................uioiououiuio...........TURNIN
+A rubber room.
+A rubber room with rats.
+And rats make me crazy.
+Crazy?
+I was crazy once.
+They locked me in a room.
+A rubber room.
-G THE FREAKING FROGS GAY!!!!!!..................................................
+ A rubber room with rats.
+And rats make me crazy.
+Crazy?
+I ddddddddddddddddddddd dddddddddddddddddd.......................................fggyyuhcrr5678ijbbtrr55 8iihhbvh...........................................uioiououiuio...........TURNIN G THE FREAKING FROGS GAY!!!!!!..................................................